galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 ## What's Gatsby?

-You might already know that Gatsby is a React-based static site generator.
+You might already know that Gatsby is a React-based static site generator (SSG).
 With static sites, pages are _pre_-generated at deploy time instead of rendering them on-demand on the server or client side.

 Imagine living in a world where the only way to know the menu of a fastfood restaurant is to ask the cashier.
 Unaware of what's available, the cashier asks the chef back at the kitchen.
 The chef then shouts all the available items.
 The cashier lists all of them in a piece of paper and shows it to you.
 This buffoonery is repeated for every customer coming in.